WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 4. Internet access: You need Internet access to download packages and make updates during the installation process.

-Make sure you meet all these requirements before you start installing WordPress on your server.
+Ensure you meet all these requirements before starting the WordPress installation on your server.

 Creating a VirtualHost in Nginx